uhyo/morse-css/ARCHITECTURE.md

 ### CSS Selector Complexity

-The generated CSS will use complex selectors to match Morse code patterns.
+The generated CSS uses complex selectors to match Morse code patterns.
 Care must be taken to ensure these selectors are efficient and don't cause performance issues in browsers.

 ### Browser Compatibility